Being a Good New Manager Is Not a Matter of Luck

 Being a Good New Manager from the Start

-Being a good new manager is not a matter of luck.
+We know from people manager assessment center data that being a good new manager is not a matter of luck.
 When new managers falter, it is almost always due to a lack of management preparation and support.
-And often the blame belongs to the leaders who promoted them into their new role.
+And often the blame belongs to the leaders who promoted them into their new role without the proper preparation.

-Many employees are promoted to management because of their success delivering results as an individual contributor combined with their technical expertise.
+Many employees are promoted to management because of their success delivering results as an individual contributor combined with their technical or functional expertise.
 But one critical ingredient is often missing — the ability to get work done through others.
-Too many new managers have not been taught how to effectively lead people.
+Too many new managers have not been taught how to effectively lead and coach people.

 Research on New Manager Effectiveness